-Alistair Sandford commented, “Any organisation looking to deploy to the cloud needs robust and consistent identity management platforms and processes in order to use the same security policies, provisioning rules and audit constraints for all their environments, both inside and outside the firewall.
-We had already worked with Microsoft partner, ThirdSpace to streamline identity management across our university, which made the decision to deploy Live@edu a lot easier.”
+Alistair Sandford comments: “Any organisation looking to deploy to the cloud needs robust and consistent identity management platforms and processes in order to use the same security policies, provisioning rules and audit constraints for all their environments – both inside and outside the firewall.
+We had already worked with Microsoft partner ThirdSpace to streamline identity management across our university, which made the decision to deploy Live@edu a lot easier.”

-ThirdSpace is an IT Services company specialising in Identity and Access Management.
-The company has a longstanding relationship with UWE and the design and development of an identity management platform based on Microsoft MIIS 2003, which has since been upgraded to FIM, which enabled UWE to securely navigate its identity management into the cloud.
+ThirdSpace is an IT Services company specialising in identity and access management.
+The company has a longstanding relationship with UWE and the design and development of an identity management platform based on Microsoft MIIS 2003, which has since been upgraded to FIM.
+This enabled UWE to securely navigate its identity management into the Cloud.